ElazarK/content-docs/scripts/CommonServerUserPython.md

-Use this script on common user defined code that will be merged into each server script when it runs.
+Merges common user defined code into each server script when it runs.

 ## Script Data
 ---